gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

 }
 ```

+Routes are always registered, but navigation items can be conditionally registered using a deferred registration function.

 ```tsx !#20-23,28-37 local-module/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";
 import type { DeferredRegistrationData } from "@sample/shared";